Learn more about our Advertising Disclosure

 • St. Louis is considered to be less safe than Fargo with a score of 30.35 vs Fargo’s 56.17.

-Other things to consider for your Fargo vs. St. Louis move
+Other things to consider for your Fargo to St. Louis move

-• State regulator: To confirm a moving company's license in Missouri, visit the state's public utilities commission.
+• State regulator: You can check the status of a Missouri moving license through the state’s public utilities commission.

 • Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to St. Louis without delay.
 You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Where to live in St. Louis